ryanjames/reliability/README.md

 ## 📝 TODO

+- [ ] **Move schema out of reliability-tasks/server/db.ts**

+- [ ] **More thorough commenting**

+- [ ] **Auto-sort imports**
+       via eslint-plugin-simple-import-sort

+- [ ] **TasksList props**
+       TaskList has a lot of props.
+Could have hoisted or consolidated some of these into e.g. a params object.

+- [ ] **More scalable db structure**
+       Eventually migrate the db structure so that there is a per-user table.

+- [ ] **Better svg handling**
+       Svg.tsx: I usually build a component that directly parses .svg files stored in some sort of /assets folder so that they can be more easily updated (direct Figma export workflow) and to avoid a lot of inline svgs.
+I don’t particularly like the pattern of just creating React components for each svg.

+- [ ] **@reliability-ui package**
+       Eventually publish reliability-ui as an npm package so that we can version it.

+- [ ] **Unit tests**
+       Tests in Storybook are just basically scaffolded.
+Would add more interactions.

 - [x] **Fix date selection day offset**
        The date picker appears one day behind due to timezone inconsistencies when reopening.